beman-project/execution26/docs/questions.md

 - [exec.schedule.from] p6: the Rcvr in state-type shouldn't be a reference
 - [exec.when.all] uses on-stop-request without saying what it actually does. most likely on-stop-request is supposed to call stop_src.request_stop
+- [exec.when.all] p11.1 uses a non-existing conversion for tuple to implement its "tie" actually, that one may be new in C++23!